Sobriety diaries are not the answer to solving alcohol addiction

 Alcohol addiction treatment at Priory

 Thousands of people have been treated at Priory's specialist alcohol rehabilitation centres around the UK.
-There are several types of treatment that we offer, including detoxification, inpatient rehabilitation and counselling for alcoholism.
+There are several types of treatment that we offer, including alcohol detox, inpatient rehabilitation and counselling for alcoholism.
 The treatment that you receive will be delivered according to your individual needs and the severity of your addiction.